 To commemorate the repeal of prohibition, the Busch family acquired a six-horse Clydesdale hitch and sent a second team to New York for a parade to mark the historic event and show appreciation to the governor for his anti-prohibition efforts.
 The parade drew thousands of people and an icon was born.
 The playful, powerful Clydesdales in this triptych reside at Grant's Farm in St. Louis, and we love visiting them every time we pass through that area.

-Ghosts Of Cumberland Island
+Legends Of Cumberland Island

 In the late 1600s, Cumberland Island was homea small community that included original inhabitants and recently arrived Spanish priests.
 In time, the island became a fort, a cotton plantation and a playground for the Carnegie family.
 Through it all, there have been horses.
 Sometimes they were corralled but often they lived free and feral.
 While the people and their purposes for the island have changed, the horses have been constant.
 Hidden by the low hanging Spanish moss, running along the beaches or moving quietly among the ruins of the Dungeness mansion.
 This is - and always has been - their island.